ItsMePaz/Java_Exercise1/README.md

    \*Service.java: This file lets me parse and return json file.

-Here a quick screed recorded demo of all the filter features of the program -> https://drive.google.com/file/d/15N0TkFZC-F7jZcoH-ohmMAPLq-B2Drl4/view?usp=sharing
+Here a quick screen recorded demo of all the filter features of the program -> https://drive.google.com/file/d/15N0TkFZC-F7jZcoH-ohmMAPLq-B2Drl4/view?usp=sharing